yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-2. GrAB3 will switch to the Services Tab.
+2. Homerce will switch to the Services Tab.
 3. You can now see the services in your list of services that contain nail in its title.

 {Example outcome screenshot}

 #### 4.1.6 List all existing services: `listsvc`

-You can use this command to navigate to the Services Tab and display all your added services in GrAB3.
+You can use this command to navigate to the Services Tab and display all your added services in Homerce.

 Format: `listsvc`